-CPL is committed to operating our pipelines safely and protecting our employees, communities and our environment.
+CPL is committed to protecting our communities, our environment, operating our pipelines safely and protecting our employees.
 Part of this is achieved through public education and we believe furthering the general awareness of the public and being transparent to the issues surrounding our pipeline operations creates a safer system.
-This has included the development, implementation, and management of a Public Awareness Program.
-Through these efforts, CPL will enhance public safety, and reduce the risk of third-party damage to the pipeline system.
-The company and its management will provide the needed support, resources, and funding required to accomplish these goals.
+This has included the development, implementation, and management of a Public Awareness Program including the critical nature of pipeline markers, Safety Management Systems, and Integrity Management Plans to increase the overall safety of our pipeline.
+Through these efforts, CPL will enhance public safety, and reduce the risk of damage to the pipeline system.
 CPL's highest priority is the transportation of products throughout its system in a reliable, safe and compliant manner.
-CPL is dedicated to these goals and follows all applicable pipeline rules and regulations.
-Ensuring the mechanical integrity of its pipeline system is an important ingredient toward accomplishing our goals.
-To this end, CPL has created and implemented a comprehensive pipeline Integrity Management Plan.
-For additional information, contact us via email, phone or visit our web site as listed above.
+CPL is dedicated to these goals and follows all applicable pipeline rules and regulations and incorporates many industry best practices.
+For additional information about any of the best practices, emergency response, integrity management, public awareness efforts, or any questions you may have contact us via email, phone or visit our web site as listed above.
+We look forward to hearing from you with any questions you may have.